C. Annette Buckel: Later life and death

-The Committee on Pensions granted Buckel twelve dollars a month in 1904 for her service during the Civil War.
+The Committee on Pensions granted Buckel twelve dollars a month in 1904 for her service during the American Civil War.

-She died August 17, 1912.
+Buckel died August 17, 1912.
 The inscription on her gravestone in Mountain View Cemetery in Oakland reads "A physician beloved by two generations.
 Every human cause had her sympathy and many her active aid."
 She is buried near her cousin, Washington Bartlett, governor of California.